This post may contain affiliate links. Please read our privacy policy.

 - Turkey or Chicken Chili

-Or, instead of chili, you can also serve up cooked taco meat (ground beef or turkey) taco meat, or shredded slow-cooked pork, beef, or chicken.
+Or, instead of chili, you can also serve up cooked ground beef for tacos or turkey taco meat or shredded slow-cooked pork, beef, or chicken.

 FAQs

 Of course, the answer is “that depends.”
-Mostly, it depends on your crowd (teenagers or little kids?), and what else you’re serving (is this part of a bigger spread?).
-Bigger eaters (like my sons and husband) might eat 20 to 30 chips, however, if you are serving other appetizers, or if the nachos are just a first course, plan on about 1 ounce of chips per person.
+Mostly, it depends on your crowd (teenagers or little kids?) and what else you’re serving (is this part of a bigger spread?).
+If you are serving other appetizers, or if the nachos are just a first course, plan on about 1 ounce (about 15 chips) of chips per person.
+However, if the nacho bar is the main event, people might eat 30 chips (2 ounces).

 Other than the cheese, it really doesn’t matter!